adamo78/adamo78/README.md

 - 👋 Hi, I’m @adamo78
-- 👀 I’m interested in Python, JavaScript, VBA and SQL
+- 👀 I’m interested in Python, JavaScript, HTML, CSS, VBA and SQL
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me ...